How to pace the Sydney Marathon

 - Where you get it back: 0.1–1.5 km (-47 m down), 14.4–15.7 km (-40 m down), 10.1–11.5 km (-39 m down).
 Let these run without braking or hammering: relaxed, quick feet.

-- Sydney Harbour Bridge (~2.4 km): An early climb onto the bridge deck, iconic, and the first test of your discipline.
-Ease over it.
+- Sydney Harbour Bridge (~2.4 km): Reached on a fast downhill and crossed near flat, iconic, and the first test of your discipline.
+Don't chase the gun.

 The one thing